-One emerging best practice is the full integration of all BH disorder treatment into a single team and program.
+One emerging best practice is the full integration of all behavioral health disorder treatment into a single team and program.
 Integrated programs ensure that individuals receive care from a team that has experience with concomitant psychiatric and substance use issues.
-A potential all-payer measure concept that could emerge from this is time to initial appointment with an integrated BH program for beneficiaries with identified multiple behavioral health conditions.17 Seminal events such as emergency department (ED) visits due to overdose or new BH diagnoses could trigger entry into the denominator.
-When combined with care retention measures and recovery measures, a care initiation measure could focus health plan efforts to ensure that beneficiaries are receiving timely, coordinated care for concomitant BH conditions.
+A potential all-payer measure concept that could emerge from this is time to initial appointment with an integrated behavioral health program for beneficiaries with identified multiple behavioral health conditions.17 Seminal events, such as emergency department (ED) visits due to overdose or new behavioral health diagnoses, could trigger entry into the denominator.
+When combined with care retention measures and recovery measures, a care initiation measure could focus health plan efforts to ensure that beneficiaries are receiving timely, coordinated care for concomitant behavioral health conditions.
 Integration of behavioral health services was also a measure gap identified by the previous NQF Opioid TEP, especially between SUDs, mental disorders, and somatic illnesses.